Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

-\nin The famously flamboyant century-old quote of a founder of the atomic age could be excusable, as scientific disciplines other than physics in his days were mostly collecting empirical information.
-Today, Rutherford's quote could as well sound ``All science is either physics or fitting".
-While the purpose of physics remains to identify relevant parameters and to produce an appropriate effective theory ({\it a model}), the complexity of models and the data abundance has turned {\it parameter estimation} into a field on its own, if not into a multitude of fields, with particular ways of thinking and approaches, known under different names and incorporating advanced modern tools (e.g. compressed sensing \cite{candes2006,lustig2007}, fingerprinting \cite{ma2013}, and numerous sub-fields of machine learning).
+\nin The flamboyant century-old quote of a founder of the atomic age could be excusable, as scientific disciplines other than physics in his days were mostly collecting empirical information.
+Today, with so much more knowledge about the world and the associated abundance of data, Rutherford's quote could as well sound ``All science is either physics or fitting".
+While the purpose of physics remains to identify relevant parameters and to produce an explanation (an effective theory), \new and its instance for a particular measurement --- {\it a model} \cite{manifesto}, \keep the complexity of models and the amount of data have turned {\it parameter estimation} into a field on its own, if not into a multitude of fields, employing a wealth of approaches, \new known under different names and incorporating advanced tools of statistics, machine learning and artificial intelligence.
+Within MRI, modern parameter estimation approaches are tied to the idea of undersampling, typically of the $k$-space data, which spurred the applications of compressed sensing \cite{candes2006,lustig2007} and MR fingerprinting \cite{ma2013}. \keep

-As we will illustrate in this Section, while from the physics standpoint, the dMRI models in the $t\to\infty$ regime become trivial (a sum of Gaussians = exponentials in $b$), their sheer number of parameters together with low SNR has made parameter estimation extremely challenging.
-Hence, arguably, most intellectual efforts in the regime {\bf (iii)} (as defined in Sec.~\ref{sec:hierarchy}) has been spent on ``fitting" rather than on ``physics".
+Tissue microstructure mapping presents its own set of parameter estimation challenges.
+As we will illustrate in this Section, while from the physics standpoint, the dMRI models in the $t\to\infty$ regime become trivial (a sum of Gaussians = exponentials in $b$), their number of parameters, \new and the inherent degeneracy of the fitting landscape in face of the typically low SNR of dMRI acquisitions, have turned parameter estimation into an active area of investigation.
+In other words, the problem remains largely unsolved --- even with a densely sampled $q$-space, and fully sampled $k$-space. \keep So far, arguably, most intellectual efforts in the regime {\bf (iii)} (as defined in Sec.~\ref{sec:hierarchy}) have been spent on the ``fitting" rather than on the ``physics".
+This Section is hence primarily about the parameter estimation aspect of modeling (cf. Sec.~\ref{sec:BT}).

 Below, after introducing the {\it stick} compartment in Sec.~\ref{sec:sticks}, we formulate the overarching Standard Model of diffusion in neuronal tissue as a sum of anisotropic Gaussian compartments (Sec.~\ref{sec:SM}, Figs.~\ref{fig:models} and \ref{fig:SM}), and then discuss challenges of its parameter estimation, Sec,~\ref{sec:paramest}, focussing on its degeneracies.
-We subsequently review works involving constraints on SM parameters (Sec.~\ref{sec:constr}), followed by the unconstrained, rotationally-invariant methods (Sec.~\ref{sec:rotinv}), and conclude this Section with a summary of unresolved problems (Sec.~\ref{sec:branch}).
+We subsequently review works involving constraints on the Standard Model parameters (Sec.~\ref{sec:constr}), followed by the unconstrained, rotationally-invariant methods (Sec.~\ref{sec:rotinv}), and conclude this Section with a summary of unresolved issues (Sec.~\ref{sec:branch}).